sanchezfauste/TweetDigraph/README.md

 | GET    | /conversation/{id}/import | Import the Twitter conversation with the specified id       |
 | GET    | /conversation/{id}/show   | Show the conversation with the specified id                 |
 | GET    | /conversation/{id}/graph  | Show the conversation with the specified id on graph format |

+## Administration panel
+You can access the administrator panel on `/admin`.